Ronaldmtt/FGoazprofileai/replit.md

 ## Overview

 OAZ IA Profiler is an AI maturity assessment platform that evaluates employees' proficiency across 4 key dimensions through a streamlined 10-question assessment.
-The system uses **100% OpenAI-generated questions** personalized to each user's role and department, with a simplified scoring model (10-40 points) that classifies employees into 4 maturity levels to direct them to appropriate training programs.
+The system uses **100% OpenAI-generated MACRO (transversal) questions** with a simplified scoring model (10-40 points) that classifies employees into 4 maturity levels to direct them to appropriate training programs.

 The application features a multi-agent ecosystem where specialized agents handle question generation, response grading, and maturity classification.
-All questions are generated dynamically via GPT-4o, ensuring relevance and practical focus on real-world AI tool usage.
+All questions are generated dynamically via GPT-4o using a **MACRO/transversal approach** (Phase 1), ensuring equity and comparability across all professionals regardless of role or department.

-**Status**: ✅ Production ready (v2.0.0) - Simplified matrix-based assessment with 4-block structure and 100% adaptive question generation
+**Status**: ✅ Production ready (v2.1.0) - MACRO (transversal) assessment measuring universal competencies: conceptual understanding, logical reasoning, and information-seeking behavior

 ## User Preferences